Art & Design

 Years 10 and 11

 The GCSE course is an integrated programme of practical and critical study, in which creative work in a variety of media is informed by the study of works of art, craft and design from different periods and different societies.
-Visits to museums and galleries play an important part in the teaching of art at Roundwood Park.

 Students may opt for either GCSE textiles and/or GCSE art, which are both vibrant and exciting courses with a strong emphasis on practical work and the key elements.
 Assessed coursework is carried out throughout the two years covering a wide range of skills and media.
 Photography and digital imaging, screen-printing, etching and lino-printing, batik, 3D, clay work and constructed textiles are all areas of specialism covered by the staff within the department.
 Students have an opportunity to make their work very personal and are encouraged to develop their strengths in their preferred media.
 A sense of pride is encouraged through the use of sketchbooks.
 By visiting art galleries and exhibitions they gain the valuable experience of seeing work at first hand.
 The course culminates in a celebratory exhibition of all students’ work.

 In the Sixth Form we aim to encourage an adventurous and enquiring approach to Art.
 Students are expected to produce artwork that embraces a range of ideas and demonstrate an understanding of past and contemporary art practice.
 Students may opt for Fine Art, Textiles or Photography.
 The A Level courses provide a strong foundation for further study in Art, Craft and Design or for related activities such as architecture, graphic design and fashion.
 Many of our students go on to study at Prestigious Art Colleges.
 However, we do not view art as a purely vocational subject but one that also develops intellectual, imaginative, creative and intuitive powers and critical analysis.